 The movement of people is one of the biggest sources of emissions.
 Without alternative drive technologies, no ecological mobility transition will be possible.
 As a logistics partner to the automotive industry, we therefore feel a special responsibility and are focusing specifically on e-mobility in the automotive sector.

-Energy-supply is one of the biggest sources of emissions and costs for our properties.
-In order to reduce their consumption, we consider those sustainability criteria, which optimise the energy balance of our building, as early on as during the construction of our logistics centres.
+Supplying energy is one of the biggest sources of emissions and costs for our properties.
+In order to reduce their consumption, we consider those sustainability criteria which optimise the energy balance of our buildings, even as early on as during the construction of our logistics centres.